pulp-platform/quantlab/docs/quantlib/backends/index.rst

 * *compilation*, the process through which the C/C++ files are transformed into executable machine code for the target device; this step usually includes code optimisation as a sub-step;
 * *execution*, the process through which your QNN program is running on the target device and processing real-world data points.

-The backends package consists of multiple *backend sub-packages* whose purpose is performing the first two steps: graph optimisation and code generation.
+The backends package consists of multiple *backend sub-packages* whose purpose is performing the first two steps: graph optimisation and, possibly, code generation.
-Compilation and execution should be taken care of using device-specific tools.
+Compilation and execution should be taken care of by using device-specific tools.

 .. _supported-backends: